-HYALOFAST delivers positive results, enabling patients to regenerate hyaline-like cartilage with the goal of allowing them to avoid or delay total joint replacement and helping them return to daily activities naturally.
+Clinical data indicates that HYALOFAST delivers positive results, enabling patients to regenerate hyaline-like cartilage with the goal of helping them return to daily activities naturally.1

 The HYALOFAST Advantage

-- Chondral & Osteochondral Solution: In combination with HYALOFAST, MSCs have shown to differentiate into chondrocytes for hyaline-like cartilage regeneration1 & osteocytes for subchondral bone formation2
+- Chondral & Osteochondral Solution: In combination with HYALOFAST, MSCs have shown to differentiate into chondrocytes for hyaline-like cartilage regeneration1 & osteocytes for subchondral bone formation3

-- Clinically Effective: Several HYALOFAST publications demonstrate effective outcomes in knees3,4,17 and ankles5,16 with over 5 years of follow-up data
+- Clinically Effective: Several HYALOFAST publications demonstrate effective outcomes in knees4,5,18,19,20 and ankles6,17 with over 5 years of follow-up data

 Unique HYAFF Composition